ryankdwyer/exAudio/README.md

 # exAudio

-A cross platform audio player built in Electron.
-I have a large collection of lossless audio files, mostly in flac.
-I was unsatisfied with the current options available, so I built my own. exAudio is capable of storing and playing a library of various audio files in an array of codecs, including:
+A cross platform audio player built in Electron. exAudio is capable of storing and playing a library of various audio files in an array of codecs.
+I have a large collection of lossless audio files, mostly in FLAC.
+I was unsatisfied with the current audio player options available, so I built my own.

+I am currently working on implementing a recommendation engine that will suggest new music based on your listening habits.
+This will leverage the echoNest API, the same information used in Spotify's recommendation engine.

+##Supported Codecs:
 1. flac
 2. alac
 3. aac